-Responsible Party for data aggregation and analysis (check each that applies): Frequency of data aggregation and analysis(check each that applies): cable, in the textbox below provide any nec cessary additional information on the strateg ries employed t ii.
-If applicable, in the textbox below provide any necessary additional information on State to discover/identify problems/issues within the waiver program, including free i.
+ii.
+If applicable, in the textbox below provide any necessary additional information on the strategies employed by the State to discover/identify problems/issues within the waiver program, including frequency and parties responsible.

+i.
 Describe the States method for addressing individual problems as they are discovered.
 Include information regarding responsible parties and GENERAL methods for problem correction.
 In addition, provide information on the methods used by the state to document these items.

-The Operating Agency provides onsite remediation of individual problems through its Administrative Services Organization.
-Functions related to service providers include reporting of quality assurance activities through onsite reviews, use of an improved electronic record system to track activities, a system to facilitate informed choice of available providers by posting provider-specific service details such as accessibility, site locations and characteristics, and collection and analysis of provider challenges, risks, and mitigation activities.
-Provider reviews include staff and participant interviews, observation, record review, claims data, and key performance indicators.
+The Operating Agency has contracted with an Administrative Services Organization (ASO) to consolidate several functions and provide data collection, tracking, and analysis for quality improvement.
+The ASO functions related to service providers include consolidation of quality assurance activities under a centralized system, development of an improved electronic record system to track all activities for waiver assurance, a system to facilitate informed choice of available providers by posting provider-specific service details such as accessibility, site locations and characteristics, and collection and analysis of provider challenges, risks, and mitigation activities.